ProfessorKazarinoff/stream-2020/S01-E03/contents.md

 ## Route domain name to Linode DNS servers

  - in Google Domains, route domain name to Linode DNS servers
- - add domain name to Linode dashboard
+ - add domain name to Linode domains dashboard
  - in Linode, route domain name to server IP.
 Create A name record
  - Wait...
  - https://www.whatsmydns.net can be used to check the NS and A records of our domain and see if the domain name is getting through